omgupta7352/Sorting_visualizer/README.md

 - Adjustable speed for visualizations.
 - Generate arrays of different sizes.
 - Responsive design for mobile and desktop use.

+## Demo

+You can try out the Sorting Visualizer live [here](https://omgupta7352.github.io/draw-app/).

 ## Technologies Used